Temple Beth Israel (Hartford, Connecticut): Description and history

-The synagogue was designed by George Keller and built in 1875-76 for a Jewish congregation established in 1843.
-It was in 1843 that the state, at the instigation of the congregation's leadership, passed a law making it possible for Jewish congregations to build synagogues.
-It is the only known High Victorian Romanesque work of Keller, who was one of Hartford's leading architects of the second half of the 20th century.
-The temple was used by that congregation until 1935, when it was sold to the Calvary Temple congregation, which occupied it until 1974.
-After standing vacant for some years, the city threatened to demolish it.
+It is the only known High Victorian eclectic Romanesque work of Keller, who was one of Hartford's leading architects of the second half of the 20th century.
+The temple was used by that congregation until 1935, when it was sold for $31,000 to the Calvary Temple, a Christian Baptist congregation, which occupied it until 1974.

+At the time of its listing on the National Register of Historic Places in 1978, the building was owned by the Hartford Redevelopment Agency and despite attempts to put it to other uses, remained unoccupied.
+After standing vacant for some years, in the late 1970s the city threatened to demolish it.
 Jewish groups around the state organized to preserve it, and it now houses the Charter Oak Cultural Center.
+The building was one of fifteen Connecticut synagogues added to the National Register of Historic Places in 1995 and 1996 in response to an unprecedented multiple submission, nominating nineteen synagogues.